Quantum Steering Ellipsoids

-showing that Bob will obtain that outcome with probability $1/2$ and Alice's Bloch vector will then be $\boldsymbol{a} + T\boldsymbol{v}$.
-The set of all states Alice can end up with is simply the unit sphere of possible $\boldsymbol{v}$, shrunk and rotated by $T$ and translated by $\boldsymbol{a}$, i.e.\!\! an ellipsoid centred at $\boldsymbol{a}$ with orientation and semiaxes given by the eigenvectors and eigenvalues of $T T^T$.
-The dimension of the ellipsoid is $\rank(T) = \rank(\Theta) - 1$.
-Points inside the ellipsoid can be reached via convex combinations of projective measurements, and conversely any POVM element for Bob can be decomposed into a mixture of projections, thus giving a point within the ellipsoid.
+which occurs with probability $\frac 12$ and where Alice's Bloch vector is now $\boldsymbol{a} + T\boldsymbol{x}$.
+The set of all states Alice can end up with is simply the unit sphere of possible $\boldsymbol{x}$, shrunk and rotated by $T$ and translated by $\boldsymbol{a}$, i.e.\!\! an ellipsoid centred at $\boldsymbol{a}$ with orientation and semiaxes given by the eigenvectors and eigenvalues of $T T^T$.
+The ellipsoid dimension is $\rank(T) = \rank(\Theta) - 1$.
+Points inside the ellipsoid can be reached via convex combinations of projective measurements, and conversely a POVM element is a positive operator and so can be spectrally decomposed into a mixture of projectors, thus giving a point within the ellipsoid.